 The San Castle Community is one of the Palm Beach County’s underserved communities.
 San Castle was chosen as the representative neighborhood to receive the first shipments of merchandise during the Love Your Neighbor Valentine’s Day event.
 THE IN-CROWD’s core Partners, the Office of Community Revitalization along with Palm Beach Harvest stepped up to volunteer their goods and services in order to help the San Castle Community.

 The Office of Community Revitalization along with Palm Beach County Sheriff’s Officers helped to coordinate and deliver food, clothing, home goods and children’s items.
 Palm Beach Harvest provided for the food distribution.
 The intention was to make this food delivery special by enhancing it with clothing, small appliances, household items, children’s items, diapers, games, toys and useful goods of all kinds.

 The San Castle Community has an exceptional leader in Ms. Bonnie Hodges Leech.
 Bonnie knows where the needs are in her community and she volunteered to see to it that the available donations were distributed best where they were most needed.
 Bonnie also traveled to Delray Beach and picked up a few carloads herself to deliver to her community.

-THE IN CROWD is proud to partner with Bonnie Hodges Leech, Sand Castle Community, The Office of Community Revitalization, Palm Beach Harvest and Palm Beach Sheriffs Office and thanks them for their outstanding volunteerism and service to our community.
+THE IN CROWD is proud to partner with Bonnie Hodges Leech, San Castle Community, The Office of Community Revitalization, Palm Beach Harvest and Palm Beach Sheriff’s Office and thanks them for their outstanding volunteerism and service to our community.

 PROJECT SPOTLIGHT ● GATEWAY TO HOUSING FOOD DRIVE